dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 19: falling	= 104 cycles
 ave cost = 106.750000
 ```

+My speculation for the improvement: during normal execution the CPU is
+computing a bunch of state.
+When an interrupt happens, this state either
+must be saved or rolled back --- both are costly.
+Wait for interrupt
+puts in in a quiescent state where nothing else is going on.
+When
+the interrupt happens the CPU can jump right to the interrupt handler.

 ----------------------------------------------------------------------
 ### Step 14: data cache, bcm access

 At this point, I ran out of low-hanging fruit ideas for how to bum cycles,
-so it's time to change the rules.
-Our first hack will be to use virtual
-memory to speed things up.
-It sounds counter-intuitive that adding
+so turned on virtual memory to speed things up.

+It sounds counter-intuitive that adding an extra layer of machinery helps
-an extra layer of machinery helps speed in any way, but on the arm1176
+speed in any way, but on the arm1176 virtual memory gives us (at least)
-virtual memory gives us (at least) two ways to speed up our code:
+two ways to speed up our code:

-  1. With virtual memory off, the access rules for BCM memory default to
+  1. With virtual memory off, the access rules for BCM device memory
-     "strongly ordered".
-If you look at the other rules (6-15) you
+     kdefault to "strongly ordered".
+If you look at the other rules
-     see there is also a "device shared" and a "device not shared".
+     (6-15) you see there is also a "device shared" and a "device
-     With some simple tests, it appears that both reads and write for
+     not shared".
+With some simple tests, it appears that both reads
-     device shared are faster than strongly ordered.
-(I couldn't get
+     and write for device shared are faster than strongly ordered.
-     "device not shared" to work.)
-It makes sense to exploit this.
+     (I couldn't get "device not shared" to work.)
+It makes sense to
+     exploit this.

-  2. With virtual memory off, the data cache is off, and each memory
+  2. With virtual memory off, the data cache is off.
-     store blocks until the write to memory completes.
 Memory is slow,
      so this is slow.
-We can make stores non-blocking by enabling the
-     "write buffer" functionality in the data cache --- so that they
-     get buffered in the fixed size write buffer which later retires
-     them to memory, without requiring the store wait.

 #### How to implement